open-cogsci/osdoc/content/getting-opensesame/android.md

 - The *sampler* item and `openexp.sampler` module will ignore panning and pitching.
 - Participants may be eaten by dragons.

+## Know issue: Frozen virtual keyboard

+If you find that the default virtual keyboard is unresponsive (i.e. it shows but doesn't respond to taps), you can install a third-party keyboard, such as [SwiftKey](https://play.google.com/store/apps/details?id=com.touchtype.swiftkey).

 ## Forum topics

 A general forum topic on the OpenSesame runtime for Android:

 - <http://forum.cogsci.nl/index.php?p=/discussion/333/opensesame-runtime-for-android>

 Eoin Traver's project to test the OpenSesame runtime for Android (call for testers):

 - <http://forum.cogsci.nl/index.php?p=/discussion/439/opensesame-mobile-call-for-testers>

 [google-play]: https://play.google.com/store/apps/details?id=nl.cogsci.opensesame